Skip to Content

 Education

 Like most nations in the civilized world, if you’re living in Germany, you must pay taxes for education.
-The German government provides funding for public schools, colleges, universities, and special education.
+The German government funds public schools, colleges, universities, and special education.

 The standard of German education is world-class, and higher education is extremely reasonable.
 According to The Economic Times, most public universities offer free tuition.
 There are some exceptions.